RageLeague/CrossCharacterCampaign/README.md

 Note: The function `AddCharacterOverrideMutator(id, graft)` is added to global space during the registration of the mod.
 You can probably call it during OnLoad.
 However, I'm not sure whether defining this function during registration will break anything, so it might be safer to call it during one level of PostLoad(the returned function from your OnLoad function).

 ## CHANGELOG

+### 1.4.2

+* Mutator for PC Arint now also works for the test branch.

 ### 1.4.1